Revised January 15, 2016

 Her concerto performances include the premier of John Biggs' Concerto for Cello and Chamber Orchestra with New West Symphony, and a 2011 performance of it with the Channel Islands Chamber Orchestra.
 She subsequently recorded it in Prague with the Czech National Symphony.
 In 2007 she performed the Beethoven Triple Concerto for Channel Islands Chamber Orchestra with the West Hills Trio, and in 2009 soloed in the Schumann Cello Concerto, both under the direction of KuanFen Liu.
 She performed the Dvorak Concerto for Cello with Chandos Chamber Orchestra in London and the Channel Islands Symphony in Ojai.
 She won a competition to perform with the Flagstaff Symphony Orchestra and also soloed with the University of Northern Arizona Orchestra.
 In 2010 she and violinist Yue Deng performed the Brahms Double Concerto at the Oxnard Civic Auditorium with the Ventura College Symphony under the direction of Burns Taft.

 Ms. Kron has participated in festivals in Aspen, Tanglewood, Monterey, Bakersfield, Bear Valley, Ventura, Ojai, San Luis Obispo, Rome and, as a tenured member of the Cabrillo Festival of Contemporary Music, in Santa Cruz, under the direction of Marin Alsop.

 She has maintained a private teaching studio in Ojai for twenty years and has adjudicated for the American String Teachers’ Association.
 She was for four years a music instructor at Ventura College.

 Ms. Kron joined Celtic harpist Kim Robertson on two recordings for the Invincible label, produced her own children’s fairy tale underscored with her own compositions (praised by the American Library Journal and the Midwest Book Review), and has credit on the CD The Far Country, music of John Luther Adams.
 In addition to her recording of John Biggs’ cello concerto she can be heard on his CD Vocal Bouquet.
 In 2012 she was featured on Jim McCarthy's recording, the Music Cabinet.
-Her film recording includes Tremors 4 and the short Rules of Love.
+In 2015 she recorded the trios of David Henderson with violinist Yue Deng.